serge123/disk-to-image-image-to-disk/README.md

     * is [FILENAME], see above how to use backup-disk-testing.sh for details

-Logical disks such as sda5, sda6 ... will be not stored separate.
-They will be included to extended partition
+Logical disks such as sda5, sda6 ... will be not stored separate with backup-disk-testing.sh.
+They will be included to extended partition (it is usually sda2)